cqse/teamscale-jacoco-agent/agent/README.md

 - `teamscale-commit-manifest-jar` As an alternative to `teamscale-commit` the agent accepts values supplied via `Branch` and  `Timestamp` entries in the given jar/war's `META-INF/MANIFEST.MF` file.
 (For details see path format section above)
-- `teamscale-git-properties-jar` As an alternative to `teamscale-commit` and/or `teamscale-project` the agent accepts values supplied via a `git.properties` file generated with [the corresponding Maven or Gradle plugin][git-properties-spring] and stored in a jar/war/ear/...
+- `git-properties-jar` As an alternative to `teamscale-commit` and/or `teamscale-project` the agent accepts values supplied via a `git.properties` file generated with [the corresponding Maven or Gradle plugin][git-properties-spring] and stored in a jar/war/ear/...
   If nothing is configured, the agent automatically searches all loaded Jar/War/Ear/... files for a `git.properties` file.
   This file must contain at least the properties `git.branch` and `git.commit.time` (in the format `yyyy-MM-dd'T'HH:mm:ssZ`).